sjkbianco/portfolio/content/post/professional-learning/index.md

 ### Facebook

 Facebook for professional development?
 That is correct, Facebook provides groups where professionals and friends can connect on particular topics, and instructional design is one of them!
 Much like reading your regular Facebook feed, groups appear within your feed and provide a "profile" to see all posts.
-There are public and private groups available.
-Depending on the number of users within the group, asking a question may garner an answer in minutes!
+Then, depending on the number of users within the group, asking a question may garner an answer in minutes!
 I have found Facebook groups to be very helpful with locating information on various topics and broaden my understanding and knowledge.
-Below are some of the many groups on instructional design.

 * [Instructional Design Discussion](https://www.facebook.com/groups/InstructionalDesignDiscussion/)
 * [Instructional Design Newbie](https://www.facebook.com/groups/idnewb/)